wabei/go-hap/cmd/ethkey/README.md

 ethkey
 ======

-ethkey is a simple command-line tool for working with Wabei keyfiles.
+ethkey is a simple command-line tool for working with Hap keyfiles.

 # Usage